 We ask for contact information including your name, email address, and phone number, on our website so that we can reply to your enquiry.

-We use Google Analytics in a way that anonymises your IP and makes identifying you or tracking your activity outside our website impossible.
+We use website analytics that record no personal or identifiable data from you.
 We use this simply to collect and analyse anonymous data detailing how many site visitors we receive and how they browse around our website.
 This allows us to continually improve our website and make it easier to use.

 We collect your email address when you sign up for one of our newsletters.

-We ask for your account and contact information when you hire or buy something from us.
+We ask for your account and contact information when you hire us or buy something from us.

 Occasionally, we might receive your contact information from one of our partners.
 If we do, we protect it in exactly the same way as if you give it to us directly.